 2. If at all possible, book adjoining hotel rooms instead of one hotel room.

 This way you two and the kids are sort of seperated.
 Don't hesitate to say to your children, "Mom and dad want to talk for a little while alone.
 Knock on the door if there is an emergency."
 Put on a movie for the kids in one room and go in the other room with the door locked.
 You don't have to leave the kids alone all night.
 After your sexy time, unlock the door and move everyone around.
 Make it a big sleepover!

 3. If you have very young children, get it on after they are asleep.

 This is possible in one hotel room.
-Yeah, quiet sex wouldn't be my first choice, but quiet sex is better than no sex.
-If you have babies or toddlers sleeping in a nearby bed or crib, trust me, you can make it work.
-Even if you don't have intercourse, you can still find your way to satisfaction.
+Yeah, quiet sex wouldn't be my first choice, but quiet sex is better than no sex, right?
+If you have babies or toddlers sleeping in a nearby bed or crib—trust me!—you can make it work.
+Even if you don't have intercourse, you can still find ways to please each other.

 The shower or bathroom floor or counter can be lots of fun!
 Don't hesitate to use your imagination.

 5. If sex is a no-go, at least make the effort to express sexual interest.